-Preparation and research begins in earnest in the autumn term of the Lower Sixth, with an introduction to the Universities section of the Vaughan Library, setting up of accounts with BridgeU (application management software that also recommends suitable courses, using existing attainment, predicted grades, interests and admissions data) and a 1:1 interview with a member of the Universities Team.
+Preparation and research begins in earnest in the Autumn term of the Lower Sixth, with an introduction to the Universities section of the Vaughan Library, setting up of accounts with Unifrog (application management software that also recommends suitable courses, using existing attainment, predicted grades, interests and admissions data) and a 1:1 interview with a member of the Universities Team.
 This interview seeks to establish initial ideas about the right course and institution, for later discussion with Tutors.
 Boys put together a long-list of university choices and begin to outline their personal statement over the Christmas holiday of the Lower Sixth.

-In the spring term, research continues with guidance from Tutors, House Masters and the Universities Team.
+In the Spring term, research continues with guidance from Tutors, House Masters and the Universities Team.
 There is also a series of universities talks and lectures, as well as an information session for parents and visits from admissions tutors at a range of institutions, both in the UK and abroad.